 "What moves?"
-DeCade growled.
+Decade growled.

 "I don't think they can believe it's finally happening."

 "Copied, Dulain; will execute."
 Dirk stiffened; it was the Captain's voice.
 "What else, Dulain?"
 "Uh-hold for instruction."
-Dirk looked up at DeCade. -When and where do you want the Far Towers to fall?"
-DeCade's face went blank; then he frowned in thought "They bear arms, you said?"
+Dirk looked up at Decade.
+"When and where do you want the Far Towers to fall?"

+Decade's face went blank; then he frowned in thought.
+"They bear arms, you said?"

 Dirk nodded.

 "What quantity on each ship?"

 "A thousand rifles and ten laser-cannon.
 That's portable, for the churls; the ships themselves each mount four cannon and a hundred bombs."

-DeCade's face tightened as he consulted Gar's memories; Dirk wondered if be was getting used to the pain.
-DeCade nodded slowly, still thinking.
+Decade's face tightened as he consulted Gar's memories; Dirk wondered if he was getting used to the pain.
+Decade nodded slowly, still thinking.
 "How many ships?"

-"Twenty-one-one for each province, and 'two for Albemarle.
+"Twenty-one-one for each province, and two for Albemarle.
 Believe me, that'll be enough."

-DeCade stared down at him for a long moment.
+Decade stared down at him for a long moment.
 Then he said, "You have your own battle plan."
 Dirk nodded.
 "You want it in detail?"
-DeCade grimaced in disgust "Credit me with some sense, Dulain.
+Decade grimaced in disgust.
+"Credit me with some sense, Dulain.
 Do as you have planned; I doubt not your strategy stems from the Wizard, as does mine; they should mesh.
 As to time, bring them at dawn; let all move at once."

 "We can raise the land by midnight," Dirk suggested.

-DeCade stared.
+Decade stared.